Satyamglacs22/BridgeLabz-Training/README.md

  Practiced basic input/output in C#.

- Converted and uploaded 10 basic programs to GitHub.
+ uploaded 10 programs to GitHub.